bdsmith147/SorseleSwedenCemeteries/README.md

 ## Future ideas:
+- [ ] Use the FamilySearch API to check each name for a FS profile
 - [ ] Sorting within a block
 - [ ] Extract first/middle/last names.
 Consider:
   - [ ] Case insensitive